fixadev/fixa/README.md

 # overview

-fixa is a package for testing and evaluating AI voice agents.
+fixa is a python package for testing and evaluating AI voice agents.

 it uses a voice agent to call your voice agent and an LLM to evaluate how the conversation went.